cairo-book/cairo-book/src/ch11-01-custom-data-structures.md

 element and removal of an existing element takes place at the same end, represented as the top of the stack.

-Let us define what operations we need to create a stack :
+Let us define what operations we need to create a stack:

 - Push an item to the top of the stack.
 - Pop an item from the top of the stack.